 In most cases, smearing a thin layer of a zinc-based skin emollient onto the skin when horses are turned out during the daylight hours will help to control infection.
 Alternatively, in horses with white pasterns apply a thin coating of a sunscreen every 1-2 days.
 This helps repel moisture, control skin infection and prevent sunburn and particularly useful for horses with a history of recurring greasy heel.

-Arthritis in cats, ear mites, cat fight abcesses, frequently asked questions and more...
+Arthritis in cats, geriatric care, ear mites, feline lower urinary tract disease (flutd) and more...
 Learn more...